 Are you overwhelmed by the thought of having to choose your teach abroad destination?
 Don’t worry, you’re not alone.
 Everyone that’s ever taught abroad has dealt with this problem!

 To help with the decision, we’ve created a list of 6 great countries/cities that expats choose to call home anywhere from a few semesters to the rest of their lives!

 Teaching abroad is a common bucket list item, but that doesn’t mean it’s easy to pull the trigger on moving to a part of the world you’ve potentially never even been to.
 Both beginner and seasoned teachers have plenty of options abroad, but if you’re a beginner teacher, you’ll likely be earning a TEFL certificate and teaching ESL somewhere!

-There are so many different places that hire foreign teachers year round, and making a decision can be tough!
-Each place has it’s own list of pros and cons, but after a little research, you’re sure to find a destination that’s perfect for you!
-Get an insight into what options you have available, and then get ready to start your teaching journey.
+There are so many different places that hire foreign teachers year round, and making a decision can be tough.
+Each place has its own list of pros and cons, but after a little research, you’re bound to find a destination that’s perfect for you!

 Along with that, the cost of living will most likely be much lower than what you’re used to, so saving money is a walk in the park.
 Even if you still go out to eat and travel, you’ll more than likely still be saving quite a bit of money compared to how you’re living currently.